 - People who continue working (remotely or on campus) will be paid as they are normally.

-- For Harvard employees (core staff including administrative/professional, support staff, and service and trade workers) who are well and available to work, but their duties cannot be performed remotely or because of the shifts in population on campus they no longer have work to perform, the University will guarantee their regular pay and benefits beyond June 28, 2020.
+- For Harvard employees (core staff including administrative/professional, support staff, service and trade workers, and part-time contingent employees who are less than half time (LHT)) who are well and available to work, but their duties cannot be performed remotely or because of the shifts in population on campus they no longer have work to perform, the University has guaranteed 100% of their regular pay and benefits through January 14, 2021.

-- For contract employees working in dining, custodial, and security roles, the University will provide financial relief in the form of pay and benefits, if they are well and available for work, but displaced from their contract assignments due to the COVID-19 public health emergency and unable to obtain new assignments.
-Employees of Harvard's 14 major suppliers of these services are eligible for this support, for work disruptions beginning March 10 and beyond June 28, 2020.
+- For contract employees of Harvard’s 14 major suppliers working in dining, custodial, and security roles, the University will provide financial relief in the form of pay and benefits through January 14, 2021, if they are well and available for work but displaced from their contract assignments due to the COVID-19 public health emergency and unable to obtain new assignments.
 The University is working with these suppliers to ensure its financial support will be used for the direct benefit and financial relief of contract food service workers, custodians, and security guards.

-Given the rapid changes concerning COVID-19, HR will continue to review and revise the policies as the situation evolves.
+Given the rapid changes and challenges concerning COVID-19, HR will continue to review and revise the policies as the situation evolves.
 See additional Coronavirus Workplace Policies on the HR website for full details.

 The Central Payroll and Nonresident Alien Tax Compliance teams have made operational changes for payroll time entry/approval, paper check distribution, form I-9 collection, nonresident alien onboarding, glacier tax compliance, and global payrolling.
 See the Office of the Controller website for details.